valkey-io/valkey-io.github.io/content/blog/2024-08-29-valkey-memory-efficiency-8-0.md

 * [Iterating the entire keyspace](https://valkey.io/commands/scan/) - Command like `SCAN` to iterate over the entire keyspace.
 * [Random key for eviction](https://valkey.io/topics/lru-cache/) - The server does random sampling of the keyspace to find ideal candidate for eviction.
-* [Finding a random key](https://valkey.io/commands/randomkey/) - Command like `RANDOMKEY` retrieves a random key from the database.
+* [Finding a random key](https://valkey.io/commands/randomkey/) - Commands like `RANDOMKEY` retrieve a random key from the database.

-It is quite possible that some slots contains more keys than others and some could be also empty which could lead the engine to traverse through all the empty dictionary for a full scan i.e. [O(N)](https://en.wikipedia.org/wiki/Big_O_notation) operation if approached naively.
-When picking a random key for eviction or running `RANDOMKEY` operation, the server needs to pick a non-empty slot in a performant manner.
-These cases require a data structure which provides the following functionality:
+In order to efficiently implement these functions, we need to be able to both find non-empty slots, to skip over empty slots during scanning, and be able to select a random slot weighted by the number of keys that it owns.
+These requirements require a data structure which provides the following functionality:

-1. Modify value for a given index (slot) - If a key gets added or removed, increment or decrement the value for that given slot by 1 respectively.
+1. Modify value for a given slot - If a key gets added or removed, increment or decrement the value for that given slot by 1 respectively.
-2. Cumulative frequency until each index (slot) - For a given number representing a key between 1 and the total number of keys, return the index (slot) which covers the particular key.
+2. Cumulative frequency until each slot - For a given number representing a key between 1 and the total number of keys, return the slot which covers the particular key.

 If approached naively, the former and latter operation would take O(1) and O(N) respectively.
-However, we want to minimize the latter operation’s time complexity and avoid regression in the operations stated above.
+However, we want to minimize the latter operation’s time complexity and minimally avoid in the former.
 Hence, a [binary indexed tree (BIT) or fenwick tree](https://www.topcoder.com/thrive/articles/Binary%20Indexed%20Trees) which provides the above functionality with a minimal memory overhead (~1 MB per node) and the time complexity is also bounded to O(M log N) for both the operations where M = number of modification(s) and N = number of slots.
-This enables skipping over empty slots efficiently while iterating over the keyspace as well as finding a slot for a given key index in logarithmic time via binary search over the cummulative sum maintained by the BIT.
+This enables skipping over empty slots efficiently while iterating over the keyspace as well as finding a slot for a given key index in logarithmic time via binary search over the cumulative sum maintained by the BIT.

 Overall with this new approach, the benefits are: